Ajithkumar-M16/Project_house/README.md

-# R_ish-house
+# Project-house
-This repository holds my work in R program and it's findings.
+This repository holds my data analysis work on interesting datasets in R, python and SQL.